-Editor: The text below enclosed by <380r2> is proposal specific.

 Qing, can you provide a neural high level text to replace the text below?

-<380r2 name=”Qing Li, InterDigital, Qing.Li@InterDigital.com”>

-Figure: Hierarchical Context Information

-PD Management Entity manages the application and/or PD information, and provides the context-awareness to device at MAC/PHY.

-</380r2>

 Physical layer

 Block Diagram

 Editor: The block diagram below illustrates a transmitter with MIMO.
 However, TG8 has not reached any agreement on whether MIMO will be supported, optional, or mandatory, and thus the following diagram needs to be changed to make it more general.
 Also, the general block diagram should not mention any specific transmission mode (e.g., OFDM, DFT-S OFDM).
 Please comment.